strawlab/freemovr_engine/README.md

 For questions or discussion, please use `the "freemovr" Google Group <https://groups.google.com/forum/#!forum/freemovr>`_.

+## Building with Docker

+The build process can be run using Docker:

+    docker build -t freemovr-engine --file Dockerfile .

 ## Installation

 For installation, we recommend using `our Ansible playbooks